Richard Toll

-Richard Toll is a town and urban commune in northern Senegal, lying on the south bank of the River Senegal, just east of Rosso.
+Richard Toll is a town and urban commune in northern Senegal, lying on the south bank of the Senegal River, just east of Rosso.
 Originally a colonial town, it was named for the park of the Château de Baron Roger, laid out by botanist Jean Michel Claude Richard.
 A rice-growing scheme was originally initiated by France's colonial development organisation, FIDES, in 1949 with an initial cultivated area of 6000 ha.
 The town's main industry is sugar.
 The population in 2023 was 73,147.